Ditwoo/mnist-pytorch-lightning/README.md

 Dataset: [MNIST](https://www.kaggle.com/c/digit-recognizer)

-NOTE:
+### How to run:

-Before runing experiments please generate train & valid `.csv` files.
+Firstly please generate train & valid `.csv` files.

-You can do this with something like this:
+You can do this with following:

 ```python
 >>> from pandas import read_csv